Sam-McCathie/Sam-McCathie/README.md

 I have recently changed from a career in Real Estate as a Personal Assistant -> Operations Manager -> Systems Analyst to pursue my long-term goal of getting into the tech industry.

-I have been studying full stack web development through Mission Ready HQ's tech career accelorator programs, along with many other full stack orientated online courses.
+I have been studying full stack web development through Mission Ready HQ's tech career accelerator programs, along with many other full stack orientated online courses.

 Find out more about me on [LinkedIn](https://www.linkedin.com/in/sam-mccathie-aa0923176/).